 Web host providers will often try and bundle analytics and data packages, but the best, free analytics tool on the Web is Google Analytics.
 It takes less than two minutes to sign up and implement the code, and you can start collecting Web traffic data immediately.
-Data includes number of Web visitors, how long they browse your site, where the visitors are located, and how they arrived at your site.
-This is great data for promoting your business and the most effective channel (and geographic location).
+Data includes the number of Web visitors, how long they browse your site, where the visitors are located, and how they arrived at your site.
+This is significant data for promoting your business and the most active channel (and geographic location).

 Tip: Once your account starts collecting Web traffic data, map out goals on your website and begin tracking.
 Goals could be submitting a form or signing up to a newsletter.

 Adding your business to Google+ Local is the next most important technique to implement.
 More people search for businesses online than anywhere else, and adding your website and business information to the Google local business directory can help.
 It’s free and simple.
 Also, you can manage your listing information including business description, product/service details, photos, videos, and offers.

 Tip: Make sure your Google listing has a 100 percent score; most local businesses don’t reach 100 percent.

 If you are moving your business online, a great way to spread the word about your website launch is through social networks.
 Sign up to the business pages of Google+, LinkedIn, Facebook, and Foursquare to promote your business to your friends and network.
 Make sure you claim your business URL.
 For example, facebook.com/mylocalbuisnes.